TirzepatideDosing CalculatorReconstitutionPeptides

 Laboratory vial and syringe for tirzepatide dose measurement

-Branded tirzepatide (Mounjaro, Zepbound) ships in pre-filled pens with doses already measured — no math needed.
-Compounded tirzepatide (where still legally available via 503A pharmacies for documented clinical need) ships as a lyophilised powder in multi-dose vials, and users have to reconstitute and draw each dose themselves.
-This page covers the exact vial sizes, reconstitution volumes, and syringe-unit targets for the standard SURMOUNT titration schedule — plus a free calculator pre-filled with a typical compounded protocol.
+tirz dosing is mostly about respecting the titration schedule and reading sulfur-burp signals, the math is the easy part.
+Branded tirz (Mounjaro, Zepbound) ships in pre-filled pens with doses already locked, no calculation needed.
+Compounded tirz (where it's still legally available via 503A pharmacies for documented clinical need) ships as lyo powder in multi-dose vials, and you reco and draw each dose yourself.
+This page covers the exact vial sizes, BAC volumes, and slin-pin unit targets for the standard SURMOUNT titration ladder, plus a free calculator pre-filled with a typical compounded protocol.

 Key Takeaways

-• Compounded tirzepatide typically ships in 30 mg, 40 mg, or 60 mg vials.
-2 mL of BAC water is the most common reconstitution volume.
+• Compounded tirz typically ships in 30 mg, 40 mg, or 60 mg vials.
+2 mL BAC water is the most common reco volume.

-• Compounded tirzepatide access is restricted following the FDA shortage-list removal (tirzepatide vs semaglutide guide).
+• Compounded tirz access is restricted following the FDA shortage-list removal (tirzepatide vs semaglutide guide).

 Vial Sizes and Concentrations